Bazzagibbs/odin-beginner-direct3d11/README.md

 Inspired by/ported from [KevinMoran/BeginnerDirect3D11](https://github.com/kevinmoran/BeginnerDirect3D11)

+## Running example programs

+Make sure Odin is up to date (minimum 2024/11/11).

 Each example package can be run using `odin run .` in their respective directories.

 ---